 THE DEADLINE TO APPLY FOR FALL 2014 IS DECEMBER 15, 2013.
 WE ADMIT IN FALL ONLY.
 The Graduate School web site has more information about applying.

 An engaged scholar in today's evolving journalism landscape should be cognizant of qualitative, quantitative and critical perspectives that foster current and future research.
 The highly specialized graduate faculty works closely with scholars to cultivate innovative research, all aimed at unearthing questions and introducing possible solutions facing journalism today.
+Students and faculty from UT have 36 papers accepted to AEJMC this year and eight won Top Paper Awards.
+See the list.

 - Independent Study Form